 |My father and little me, aged around 7.
 Taken at the Belvedere Tower in Central Park, one of our favorite haunts.|

 Like many Irish men and women of their generation my parents married later in life.
 My father was 49 when I was born and my mother was 38.
 I was in my second year of college, aged 19 when my father retired.
 It ought to have been a comfortable retirement as his union, the Transport Workers Union (TWU), for which he and others had fought very hard during the 1930s, had wrested decent provisions from the city, when the city took over administration of the subways.
 But, it wasn’t to be.
 Within a few months of retiring he began to show the symptoms of what turned out to be lung cancer that had metastasized to the brain.
 Barely 12 months after retiring he was dead.
 My mother, who was totally broken by his loss, developed leukemia within two years and died 11 years later of its complications.

-As I thought about him and his dogged daily effort to get up at 4:00 AM winter and summer, to work at a job that is little considered by those he served, that could at times be dangerous, I realized that he did it to ensure that I would not have to endure such conditions.
+As I thought about him and his dogged daily effort to get up in the wee hours every morning, winter or summer, to work at a job that is little considered by those he served, that could at times be dangerous, I realized that he did it to ensure that I would not have to endure such conditions.
 In a sense, he did it so that I could be one of the unconcerned public, so wrapped up in my own affairs that I do not see those men (and now women) who are his successors in the same job.
-And I realized too that there are still hundreds of thousands of men and women whose lives are ruled by the very same clock, who are getting up in the wee hours and doing the same kind of thankless jobs in order to feed and educate their families so that one day their children can have a better life.
+And I realized too that there are still hundreds of thousands of men and women whose lives are ruled by the very same clock, who are getting up in the small hours and doing the same kind of thankless jobs in order to feed and educate their families so that one day their children can have a better life.
 It’s a humbling realization.

 So, let us praise those fathers (and mothers) who do the hard, unsung, unglamorous jobs of this world out of love.
 And let us honor them as they deserve.